-Notice of Federal Funding and Federal Disclaimer - Notice of Federal Funding and Federal Disclaimer - This project was supported by Grant No. 2010-RP-BX-K001 awarded by the Bureau of Justice Assistance.
-The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
+Notice of Federal Funding and Federal Disclaimer - This project was supported by Grant No. 2010-RP-BX-K001 awarded by the Bureau of Justice Assistance.
+The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the authors and do not necessarily represent the official position or policies of the U.S. Department of Justice nor those of the National Council on Crime and Delinquency (NCCD), which administers the National PREA Resource Center through a cooperative agreement with the Bureau of Justice Assistance.